jondoesntgit/cs230/README.md

     $ make

 Currently, this command only downloads the dataset, but as we build out more features, it will automate more tasks.

+## Organization

+Driven Data has a nice [template](https://drivendata.github.io/cookiecutter-data-science/) for data science projects.
+That template is more or less what we use in this repository